 Phirni is a classic creamy slow-cooked sweet pudding made with ground rice, sugar, milk, almonds, saffron and cardamom powder.
 It is a popular North Indian sweet made during festive occasions.

-Sooji Kheer is a quick, tasty and easy to prepare pudding made with semolina, milk, nuts and flavored with cardamom powder.
+Suji ki Kheer or Rava Payasam is a quick, tasty and easy to prepare pudding made with semolina, milk, nuts and flavored with green cardamom powder.

 Nolen gurer payesh is rice kheer or rice pudding made with date palm jaggery.